ijazz-mal/submission_reminder_app_ijazz-mal/README.md

 Name: Assignment reminder app
 Files and their use:
-1.create_environment.sh --> Creates all needed directories and files and runs the app starter(startup.sh) after 2.startup.sh --> runs copilot_shell_script.sh and /app/reminder.sh starting the app itself 3.copilot_shell_script.sh --> asks the user for the assignment name that they need to check 4.app/reminder.sh --> checks the given assignment from /config/config.env, /modules/function.sh and /assets/submissions.txt and display when it's and a list of other student who didn't submit yet
+1.create_environment.sh --> Creates all needed directories and files and runs copilot_shell_script after 2.startup.sh --> runs /app/reminder.sh starting the app itself 3.copilot_shell_script.sh --> asks the user for the assignment name that they need to check and keeps it in /config/config.env
+4.app/reminder.sh --> checks the given assignment from /config/config.env, /modules/function.sh and /assets/submissions.txt and display when it's and a list of other student who didn't submit yet
 5.config/config.env --> stores the assignments and their due time of the signed in user 6./modules/functions.sh --> stores the function that checks the given assignments and their due time